top of page

 In a true moral and liberal society, where good will be advised and encouraged, people would not be too quick to dismiss and even reject others for who they really are, even if it makes them uncomfortable.

 Thus, I became an anti-villain of sorts to society because, I don't really see a reason to absolutely conform.
 I antagonize the counter-productive norms.
 I do not fear emotions and honesty does not make me uncomfortable.
-Even if my mental health will deteriorate, I will lift it back up!
+Even if my mental health deteriorates, I will lift it back up!
 All in the name of this empire.

 But, unlike myself, you may not deem honesty a virtue.